 Graduation is an important time.
-It deserves to be documented as beautifully as possible.
+And graduation photography makes sure it’s documented as beautifully as possible.

 Today’s smartphones offer advanced camera settings.
-But they can’t compare to professional cameras.
+But they can’t compete with professional cameras.

 A professional camera will let you take photos in any lighting situation.
 You won’t risk getting blurry or unflattering results.

-Use a Lens with a Large Aperture for Flattering Graduation Pictures
+Use a Large Aperture for Flattering Graduation Pictures

 The larger your aperture, the blurrier your background and foreground.
 This means that you’ll be able to focus on one subject in a crowd.
 And you won’t end up with busy compositions.